zulip/zulip.github.io/gsoc-ideas.md

 - Make Zulip integrations easier for nontechnical users to setup.
-This includes adding a backend permissions system for managing bot permissions (and actually implementing the enforcement logic), adding an Oauth system for presenting those controls to users, as well as making the /integrations page UI have buttons to create a bot, rather than sending users to the administration page.
+This includes adding a backend permissions system for managing bot permissions (and implementing the enforcement logic), adding an Oauth system for presenting those controls to users, as well as making the /integrations page UI have buttons to create a bot, rather than sending users to the administration page.